Rhyl Pier: Planning

 A pier in Rhyl was first proposed during the mid-19th century, when the arrival of the Chester and Holyhead Railway in 1848 helped promote Rhyl as a popular seaside resort.
 Steamboats bringing visitors to Rhyl needed to use the Foryd Harbour, although this was not always available depending upon the tides.
 In 1862, the Rhyl Promenade Pier and Assembly Room Company (shortly after renamed to the Rhyl Promenade Pier Company) was formed with the purpose of providing a pier and landing stage for steamers on the promenade.
 The proposal for a cattle-traffic pier to be built in the west end of the town was passed, when it dawned on many board members that instead of pleasure boat traffic, there would be cattle boat traffic that could potentially block the port.
 Petitions and passionate speeches by Lord Richard Grosvenor and Richard Rowley MP helped get the bill thrown out.
 Residents of Rhyl claimed the pier scheme had been "forced upon them", which was a similar conclusion Lord Grosvenor determined when he ascertained the extent of local support, suggesting local people felt the original pier proposal "would be of no use to them".

 After revised plans were put to the board, a public meeting was held to ascertain the feelings of the local population and determine support for a new pier near the town centre.
 The community response was generally in support for a pier at the centre of the esplanade.
-On 10 October 1863, the foreshore for the site of the proposed pier was leased by the Crown, with a provisional order for construction granted in January 1864 and royal assent for the Pier and Harbour Orders Confirmation Act 1864 (27 & 28 Vict. c.
+On 10 October 1863, the foreshore for the site of the proposed pier was leased by the Crown, with a provisional order for construction, the Rhyl Promenade Pier Order 1864 granted in January 1864 and royal assent for the Pier and Harbour Orders Confirmation Act 1864 (27 & 28 Vict. c.
 93) gained in July later that year.

 Due to conditions of the tide, a longer pier was deemed necessary to allow steamers to call at low tide.
 James Brunlees, an engineer who had designed Southport Pier, drew up plans to construct a 3168 ft long pier, to consist of cast iron piles with wooden decking.
 The pier would be 11 ft above the high-water level and 16 ft wide, with seats and shelters running the length of both sides.